The Capstone Project is the culminating academic experience for all Honors College Scholars.

 Option 5: Graduate Program

 Students who enroll in a Rutgers program that combines undergraduate and graduate coursework and culminates in multiple and distinct degrees can complete their Capstone by advancing into full-time graduate study.
 Programs offered through the Graduate School of Education and the seven-year BA/MD, among others, can be used for this option.
-Students using this option can put HC Advising (email@example.com) as their capstone adviser.
+Students using this option can put HC Advising (email@example.com) as their capstone advisor.
 The PharmD program on its own does not fulfill this option.
 Coursework must be taken in consecutive semesters.
 This option requires a Scholarly Report.

 Option 6: Experiential Capstone